 Each non-executive member of the Animal Health and Welfare Board for England is responsible for engagement and communication with a portfolio of internal and external stakeholders.
 These are listed in the current annual report.

-- Chris Hadkiss, Chief Executive of the Animal Health and Veterinary Laboratories Agency (AHVLA)
+- David Holdsworth, Chief Executive of the Animal and Plant Health Agency (APHA)

 Recommendations to Defra ministers